 Style refers to the shaping of the font within the parameters of the typeface.
 Fonts can be italic (or oblique), condensed (or narrow), compressed, extended (or expanded), and so on.
 For instance, the characters from an italic font will all have a distinct slope.
-The characters from a condensed or narrow font have a narrower spacing than the standard spacing between them, while an extended or expanded font has wider spacings between its characters.
+The characters from a condensed or narrow font have narrower spacing than the standard spacing between them, while an extended or expanded font has wider spacing between its characters.

-There are two main families of fonts, of which most fall under- ‘serif’ (e.g., Times) and ‘sans-serif’ (e.g., Calibri).
+There are two main families of fonts, of which most fall under ‘serif’ (e.g., Times) and ‘sans-serif’ (e.g., Calibri).
 Serifs are those little features that appear at the end of strokes within characters, so a font that belongs to the ‘serif’ family has these, whereas those that are aligned to the house of sans-serif, do not.
 (The font you’re likely reading this in is a prime example of a san-serif font.)

-A general rule of thumb is that if you’re designing something for a screen then you should stick to sans-serif fonts, particularly for body text; however when it comes to print, you have a bit more flexibility.
+A general rule of thumb is that if you’re designing something for a screen then you should stick to sans-serif fonts, particularly for body text; however, when it comes to print, you have a bit more flexibility.
 (Read more below)

 Picking the right font for the occasion

-Just as you wouldn’t (we’d hope) rock up to a black tie event in a singlet and thongs, you should always try to choose a typeface that fits the context of the work it exists in.
+Just as you wouldn’t (we’d hope) rock up to a black-tie event in a singlet and thongs, you should always try to choose a typeface that fits the context of the work it exists in.
 For example, you probably wouldn’t want to write up an annual report in something cursive like Scriptina, because it would appear inappropriate and unprofessional to do so.
 (It would also be difficult to read).
-Think about who your target audience is, what sort of document/ text that you’re writing up.
+Think about who your target audience is, and what sort of document/ text you’re writing up.
 A good graphic designer will know what works, and what doesn’t.

 For the love of Comic Sans (Accessibility)